 Web Content Contributor CMS Access Request

-To become a Web Content Contributor for TMCC with account access to the Web Content Management System (CMS), please first review the information on this page for policies, responsibilities and requirements.
+To become a web content provider for TMCC with account access to the web Content Management System (CMS), please first review the information on this page for policies, responsibilities and requirements.
 If you are unclear on any aspect of this information, contact us prior to completing this Request Form.

-You must be a current TMCC employee, and your request must be pre-approved by your supervisor/dean/director before submitting the Access Request form.
-Note that at this time, Web Services allows one Web Content Contributor per department.
+You must be a current, full-time TMCC employee, and your request must be pre-approved by your supervisor/dean/director before submitting the Access Request form.
+Note that at this time, Web Services allows one web content contributor per department.